Biochemistry and Molecular Biophysics

 Ch/BMB 129.
 Introduction to Biophotonics.
 9 units (3-0-6).
 For course description, see Chemistry.

 BMB/Bi/Ch 170.
 Biochemistry and Biophysics of Macromolecules and Molecular Assemblies.
 9 units (3-0-6); first term.
 Prerequisites: Bi/Ch 110.
 Detailed analysis of the structures of the four classes of biological molecules and the forces that shape them.
 Introduction to molecular biological and visualization techniques.
-Not offered 2018–19.
+Not offered in 2019–20.

 BMB/Bi/Ch 173.
 Biophysical/Structural Methods.
 9 units (3-0-6); second term.
 Basic principles of modern biophysical and structural methods used to interrogate macromolecules from the atomic to cellular levels, including light and electron microscopy, X-ray crystallography, NMR spectroscopy, single molecule techniques, circular dichroism, surface plasmon resonance, mass spectrometry, and molecular dynamics and systems biological simulations.
-Instructor: Jensen.
+Instructors: Clemons, Jensen, and other guest lectures.

 BMB/Ch 178.
 Macromolecular Function: Kinetics, Energetics, and Mechanisms.
-9 units (3-0-6); first term.
+9 units (3-0-6); second term.
 Prerequisites: Bi/Ch 110 or equivalent.
 Discussion of the energetic principles and molecular mechanisms that underlie enzyme’s catalytic proficiency and exquisite specificity.
-Principles of allosteric regulation, selectivity, enzyme evolution, and computational enzyme design.
-Practical kinetics sections discuss how to infer molecular mechanisms from rate/equilibrium measurements and their application to complex biological systems, including steady-state and pre-steady-state kinetics, kinetic simulations, and kinetics at the single molecule resolution.
+Principles of allosteric regulation, selectivity, and enzyme evolution.
+Practical kinetics sections discuss how to infer molecular mechanisms from rate/equilibrium measurements and their application to more complex biological systems, including steady-state and pre-steadystate kinetics, kinetic simulations, and kinetics at the single molecule resolution.
 Instructor: Shan.

 Bi/BMB 251 abc.
 Current Research in Cellular and Molecular Biology.
 1 unit.
 For course description, see Biology.